Xon77/Live4Life/README.md

 4. initializing a pattern function, that triggers sound events with sequences of parameters for each track, and a routine updating the GUI.

-A wiki and code examples to automate some utility functions will be added over time, and hopefully spatial workshops...
+A wiki and code examples to automate some utility functions will be added over time, and hopefully real spatial workshops...

 ## References